induktio/thinker/Details.md

 3. Content (non-drone) base population for each difficulty level can be adjusted with `content_pop_player` and `content_pop_computer` variables.
 By default these have the same values than vanilla game mechanics.
 4. AI pays reduced maintenance for facilities on two highest difficulty levels.
 Transcend level has 1/3 and Thinker level 2/3 maintenance from the normal amounts.
 5. AI pays no retooling costs whenever it changes production from one item to another.
-6. AI bases will not trigger sea level rise events unless the difficulty is Thinker or Transcend.

 Difficulty level effects